phalcon-orphanage/docs/en/db-layer.md

 {: .alert .alert-info }

 ## Transactions
-Working with transactions is supported the same way as with with PDO.
+Working with transactions is supported the same way as with PDO.
 Using transactions increases performance in most database systems and also ensures data integrity:

 ```php
 <?php